bank8426/calendly-clone-next/README.md

   });
   ```

-- Timezone issue when deploy on Vercel
+- Timezone `issue#1` on Vercel

-  - When i test on my local, it work as expected.
-But when i deployed on Vercel, I got exception error `Selected time is not valid` in `Vercel's Logs` which mean that somehow user 's input `startTime` is not available anymore even the form allow you to select it and there is not conflict events in Google Calendar.
-I know it about timezone for sure but it still take a while to debug where the issue come from.
+  - When I test on my local, it works as expected.
+But when I deployed on Vercel, I got an exception error `Selected time is not valid` in `Vercel's Logs`, which means that somehow the user 's input `startTime` is not available anymore, even though the form allows the user to select it, and there are no conflict events in Google Calendar.
+I know it's about the timezone for sure, but it still takes a while to debug where the issue comes from.
   <div>
     <a href="">
       <img src="public/readme/timezone-issue.png" alt="timezone issue" />
     </a>
   </div>

-  When i debugged, i found that `startTime` is not match with `availabilities` in `schedule` because it got parsed into `different` date.
-So i try to parse it back as you can see in `zoneDate` in the image below which give same date as `startTime` but it still not match with `availabilities` in `schedule`.
+  - When I debugged, I found that `startTime` does not match with `availabilities` in `schedule` because it got parsed into `different` date.
+So I try to parse it back, as you can see in `zoneDate` in the image below, which gives the same date as `startTime`, but it still does not match with `availabilities` in `schedule`.

   <div>
     <a href="">